 For all traffic to your application to be encrypted though SSL:

 This helps avoid attacks like session hijacking.
 More importantly, unencrypted HTTP communication sends all requests as plain text, meaning anyone listening in can see all the traffic and extract user data.
+While you want to avoid sending sensitive data whenever possible, it's unavoidable so protecting the connection is an important method of improving your rails app's data security.

 Force all outgoing communication to HTTPS